 More on Health Care

-CHERRY HILL, NJ – Today, Congressman Donald Norcross (NJ-01) announced that the Camden Coalition of Healthcare Providers was awarded an $824,110 Accountable Health Communities grant from the Centers for Medicare & Medicaid Services (CMS).
+CHERRY HILL, NJ – Today, U.S. Congressman Donald Norcross (NJ-01) announced that the CAMcare Health Corporation was awarded a $2,408,488 Health Center Program grant from the U.S. Department of Health & Human Services (HHS).